remance/Masendor/data/arcade/action/readme.md

 "revert": run animation in revert frame
-"holdfront": weapon do damage during hold like spearwall and pikewall "power": start power version and deal no damage during hold "timing_": add hold and release timing mechanic (can work with power and block) that improve accuracy, require count time number and release time window (e.g., timing_1.5_2 for start perfectiming 1.5 second after hold and last for 2 seconds)
+"holdfront": weapon do damage during hold like spearwall and pikewall "power": start power version and deal no damage during hold "timing_": add hold and release timing mechanic (can work with power and block) that improve accuracy, require count time number and release time window (e.g., timing_1.5_2 for start perfect timing 1.5 second after hold and last for 2 seconds)
-"block": use full defence from the weapon and deal no damage when hold "parry": will do parry animation after get hit during this animation "aoe": effect deal further aoe damage outside of sprite effect in distance, need distance number after "aoe" (e.g.,aoe10) "externaleffect": effect use its own external animation frame instead of the frame assigned in animation sprite, accept only the first frame for starting the effect animation
+"block": use full defence from the weapon and deal no damage when hold "parry": animation count as blocking and attack with bonus during if got hit by attack "aoe": effect deal further aoe damage outside of sprite effect in distance, need distance number after "aoe" (e.g.,aoe10) "externaleffect": effect use its own external animation frame instead of the frame assigned in animation sprite, accept only the first frame for starting the effect animation
 "duration": effect remain in loop for duration, need duration number in second after "duration" (e.g.,duration60)